 7. Hone your articulation in professional communications and multi-media presentation skills.

-8. To add to your student portfolio marketing projects that demonstrate your abilities in digital marketing and location marketing.
+8. To add to your student portfolio marketing projects that demonstrate your abilities in digital or social media marketing.

 Back to the top